cypress-io/cypress/npm/cypress-schematic/README.md

 ng generate @cypress/schematic:e2e --name=login
 ```

-This will create a new spec file named `login.spec.ts` in the default Cypress folder location.
+This will create a new spec file named `login.cy.ts` in the default Cypress folder location.

 ### Specify Project